sbroenne/nhkworldtv-backend/readme.md

 ## 1.6.
 Development Environment

-I develop with Visual Studio Code on a Windows 10 box using WSL2 running Ubuntu (remote/WLS2 based development).
+I develop with Visual Studio Code on a Windows 11 box using WSL2 running Ubuntu (remote/WLS2 based development).

 I use the Azurite extension instead of the Azure Storage Emulator.

-**Important hint while unit testing**: You need to set the application setting as Environment variables in **Windows 10/WSLv2** if you want to run the unit tests from the test runner (in my case .NET Test Explorer).
+**Important hint while unit testing**: You need to set the application setting as Environment variables in **Windows 11/WSLv2** if you want to run the unit tests from the test runner (in my case .NET Test Explorer).
 Otherwise the functions will not find them - even though they are defined and used in local.settings.json.

-It is a pure .Net Core solution so you should be able to use any DEV environment you prefer.
-I also tested it on Visual Studio 2019.
+It is a pure .Net 6 solution so you should be able to use any DEV environment you prefer.
+I also tested it on Visual Studio 2022.

 ## 1.7.
 Deployment on Azure